 The Colorado Academic Standards are at the center of student learning, guiding educators as they provide students with an appropriately challenging, comprehensive education.

 Supplies

-A list of school supplies for each classroom is listed on Carlson's website.
+A list of school supplies for each grade level is listed on Carlson's website under the Students tab.
 Additionally, a fee is required to offset the cost of student consumable workbooks.
-If this presents a hardship for your family, please contact the front office, 303-679-5700.

 Fieldwork